nicford/Pubmed-Pipeline/README.md

 ### 1. Spark Session

-To create a pipeline object, you need to pass a spark session.
+To create a pipeline object, you need to pass in a spark session.
 Thus, you must configure your spark session beforehand.
 If you are unfamiliar with spark sessions, you can get started [here](https://spark.apache.org/docs/2.1.0/api/python/pyspark.sql.html?highlight=sparksession).
 Note: if you are using Databricks, a spark session is automatically created called "spark".

 ### 2. API KEY (optional, for XML downloads)

 If you do not have your own PubMed XML data and you wish to download XML paper data from PubMed, you need a PubMed API key.
-This API key be obtained by doing the following:
+This API key can be obtained by doing the following:

 "Users can obtain an API key now from the Settings page of their NCBI account.
 To create an account, visit http://www.ncbi.nlm.nih.gov/account/."

 ### Setup Pipeline

-The setup pipeline class allows you to setup a pipeline.
+The setup pipeline class allows you to create a pipeline.

 See below how to use this setup pipeline.